 Researchers have identified 8 naturally occurring chemical forms of vitamin E, however, alpha-tocopherol is the only compound recognised to meet human needs.

 It’s a fat-soluble nutrient that functions as a chain-breaking antioxidant and prevents the spread of free radicals[1,2].

 It is also known to protect skin against harmful UV radiations and hence it is an integral part of the skin’s antioxidant defences .
 However, UV light exposure can reduce the vitamin E content in the skin.

 Also, topical applications can provide certain vitamin E forms that are not available from the diet and due to its lipophilic nature, it can penetrate into all underlying skin layers .

-Some studies indicate that vitamin e supplementation can help against skin wrinkling or photoprotection.
+Some studies indicate that vitamin e supplementation can help against skin wrinkling, skin pigmentation and photoprotection.